ricardovaltierra/jest-testing/README.md

     ```
     $ npm install
     ```
-*   Also, you can build this webpage for production, this app it's going to be saved inside the /dist folder, here we can see a main.js file, this is a minified file of the previous files thar are located inside /src folder.
+*   Now you can run every test suite with command
     ```
-    $ npm run build
+    $ npm run test (. | test file)
     ```
-*   Now the app is ready, you can open the index.html inside /dist folder.
+*   Now that all of your test succeed, you can refactor the libraries to your convenience ant testing them to see if they work!

 <!-- CONTRIBUTING -->